Easy Ways to Detect Air Leaks

 Inside your home

 First, you’ll want to check your windows and doors.
-If they rattle or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+If they clatter or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk around looking for cracks and gaps in the following areas: